fabiosenracorrea/Trybe/20_SQL_INTRODUCTION/Project_01_SQL_Intro/README.md

-## Project 01 - Redux: Currency Wallet
+## Project 01 - SQL: Check your basics!

 The first project of Trybe's 20th module, centered around basic SQL skills and queries.